About the Resort Director

 Over the years, she’s met hundreds of other people in similar situations, and freelancing has helped many of them pay the bills while also dealing with other responsibilities and demands.
 Her goal is for Club Ed to help anyone turn a way with words into a realistic source of income.

 She has worked for many years as a freelance book development editor on a wide range of editorial projects for traditional book publishers as well as independent authors, specializing in genre fiction.

 She launched Crimson Romance for Adams Media (which became an imprint of Simon & Schuster), overseeing all aspects of acquisitions, editorial, and production.
 She has also worked as a magazine editor for MSP Custom Publishing.
 Previously she worked as a literary agent.

-She teaches aspiring and established story development editors the craft of developmental editing as well as the business of freelancing, primarily through a series of popular classes sponsored by the Editorial Freelancers Association and through her own organization for freelance editors, Club Ed.
-She also develops and offers expert instruction in more advanced theories of editing, such as her seminar in POV problems.
+She teaches aspiring and established story development editors the craft of developmental editing as well as the business of freelancing, primarily through Club Ed.
+She also develops and offers expert instruction in more advanced theories of editing, such as her classes in POV problems and conflict.

 She is the author or coauthor of more than thirty nonfiction books and nearly twenty novels, including her popular and award-winning Dojo Wisdom series (Penguin).
 Her work has been published by Simon & Schuster, Thomas & Mercer, Montlake Romance, and others.

 Her personal essays have appeared in publications such as Family Circle, Neurology Now, Minnesota Monthly, and the Chicken Soup book series.
 Her blog post, “For Jessica,” went viral and is still a source of comfort and inspiration for parents of children with special needs.